ccrenshawcodes/odin-todo-list/README.md

 # odin-todo-list
-Anything is better than ClickUp, right? ;)
+Shockingly, not better than ClickUp (YET)